-After watching sunrise on Salkantay (6271m), trek to Machu Picchu, via Inti Punku, the Sun Gate.
+Trek to Machu Picchu via Inti Punku, the Sun Gate.
+Descend the valley by vehicle to Aguas Calientes.

-An early start to catch the sunrise on Salkantay (6271m) from a viewpoint above camp.
-As the alpenglow shines on the snow-capped peak, we can comtemplate this amazing start to a special day.
-Then, after breakfast, we say farewell to our porters and kitchen crew and begin the descent of the more than 3000 steps which lead down to the beautiful Inca ruined settlement of Winay Huayna, a name which means eternally young.
+We make an early start to catch the sunrise on Salkantay (6271m) from a viewpoint above camp.
+Then, after breakfast, we say farewell to our porters and kitchen crew and begin the descent of the more than 3000 steps which lead down to the beautiful settlement of Winay Huayna, a name which means eternally young.
 A detour away from the main trail leads to this wonderful citadel overlooking the Urubamba River.
 A further hour of descent and a final 30 minute climb, takes us to the famous Inti Punku, or Sun Gate, where we will have our first, and most impressive view, of Machu Picchu, the famous lost city of the Incas.
-The view remains hidden until the last moment, and the first view of the citadel is an unforgettable experience.
-Passing through the Sun Gate, we descend past the site itself and then catch the bus down to the town of Machu Picchu Pueblo, formerly Aguas Calientes, (2040m) where we spend the night at our designated hotel.
-This little town has a very special atmosphere, nice hot springs (a swimsuit is a must!) and good restaurants and bars.
+Passing through the Sun Gate, we descend past the citadel itself and then catch the bus down to the town of Machu Picchu Pueblo, formerly known as Aguas Calientes (2040m) where we spend the night at our designated hotel.
+This little town has a very special atmosphere, with hot springs (don't forget to bring your swimsuit!) and a range of good restaurants and bars